upn3xt/chrono/journal/JOURNAL.md

 is worth it.
 It is.
 Just stalling for as long as I can...

 Planning in remaking the parser again with helper functions, proper error handling(fr this time) and some extra properties like current token to avoid repetition.

+## It's OK to ask for help.

+Binary operations are a thing now, and they're solved at compile time!
+To be precise, at parse time!
+AI helped with the suggestion of Pratt's parser, gave examples and I simply adapted to my parser context, not thinking too much.
+Also, the parser arc is ending and the analyzer is now the thing that I'm working on, now here's where the actual logic of the code is being analyzed.
+Type mismatches, undefined variables and more are being caught in it.
+Is a more lightweight task that the parser, since I'm just walking through nodes and making sure that everything matches.

+Each day it passes, more progress is being made, little by little, and sometimes even big pushes.
+I'm becoming more and more proud of it too.